axiom-data-science/portal-docs/overview.rst

 	* :ref:`Data Map <map-overview>`
 	* :ref:`Data Views <data-views-overview>`

-.. this is a comment: Lines 38 - 239 are the OOI specific 'Catalog Overview' information.
-Lines 240 -338 is the 'all  but ioos' information for this section of documentation including explicit markup sections for AOOS, etc
+.. this is a comment: Lines 38 - about 190 are the OOI specific 'Catalog Overview' information.
+The Lines afterwords are the 'all  but ioos' information for this section of documentation including explicit markup sections for AOOS, etc
 .. only:: ooi

 	.. _catalog-overview: